-Pathologic fibrosis underpins the morbidity and mortality of many serious diseases of the liver, lung, kidney, pancreas, eye, heart, skin, skeletal muscle, intestine, and other organs and is estimated to contribute to up to 45% of deaths worldwide.
+Pathologic fibrosis underpins the morbidity and mortality of many serious diseases of the lung, liver, kidney, pancreas, eye, heart, skin, skeletal muscle, intestine, and other organs and is estimated to contribute to up to 45% of deaths worldwide.

 At its basis, pathologic fibrosis consists of excessive and uncontrolled scar tissue formation.
 Although driven by varied insults in different diseases, it occurs through shared fibrogenic processes that lead to accumulation of fibroblasts and myofibroblasts and dysregulated deposition of extracellular matrix.
 Pathologic fibrosis ultimately leads to destruction of normal tissue architecture, organ dysfunction, and, in many cases, organ failure and death.